vepexlegit/autosprint/README.md

-Forge mod for Minecraft 1.8.9 which allows you to sprint automatically DEBUG
+Forge mod for Minecraft 1.8.9 which allows you to sprint automatically